Blog

 Additionally, you can consult the following resources to learn more:

-At Dr.Bill, we have many doctors already billing using the LFP payment model and are here to help.
+At Dr.Bill, we are set up for the LFP Payment Model and are here to answer your questions about LFP billing.
 Please contact us with your questions and we will respond within one business day.